mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-vi.md

 ***"Why does nature not grow the sea?"***

-The simple answer appears to be: because duh.
-The longer one states that river can'*t replenish the ocean because they do not possess sufficient mass, that sun evaporates some of the water, that wind carries some of the droplets away and that some seeps through the semipermeable soil.
+The simple answer appears to be: because elements.
+The longer one states that river can't replenish the ocean because they do not possess sufficient mass, that sun evaporates some of the water, that wind carries some of the droplets away and that some seeps through the semipermeable soil.

 ***"Mount Etna."***

 Turns out, the earth can get sick.
-It's sickness, such as in the case of Mount Etna, is an overabundance of atoms.
+Its sickness, such as in the case of Mount Etna, is an overabundance of atoms.
 Mount Etna is hollow, with basaltic caverns which are filled with air and wind.
 When the air is heated up enough  by the wind and atoms it carries, a fire ignites and blazes out.

 ***"Some phenomena have multiple causes.
 Firstly, The Nile."***